converged-computing/metrics-operator/docs/getting_started/addons.md

 - copy over `/opt/share/software` (provided via the shared empty volume) to `/opt/software`` where spack expects it.
 We also add `/opt/share/view/bin` to the path (where hpcrun is)

 After those steps are done, HPCToolkit is essentially installed, on the fly, in the application container.
 Since the `hpcrun` command is using `LD_AUDIT` we need all libraries to be in the same system (the shared process namespace would not work).
 We can then run it, and generate a database.
-Here is an example given `hpctoolkit-lmp-measurements` in the present working directory of the container.
+Also note that by default, we run the post-analysis steps (shown below) and also provide them in each container as `post-run.sh`, which the addon will run for you, unless you set `postAnalysis` to "false."
+Finally, if you need to run it manually, here is an example given `hpctoolkit-lmp-measurements` in the present working directory of the container.